 Franco Vogt is a successful photographer who specializes in portraiture for professional and commercial use.
 He has made images for countless clients around the world utilizing a very simple and sensitive approach.
 Often working with non-professionals as his models, he has the ability to capture images that feel fresh and spontaneous.
 His work never feels forced or pretentious and the viewer will often feel as if they were right there next to the camera watching it happen.

 LIST OF COURSES

-- Business for Photographers

-- Fundamentals of Digital Photography
+- Fundamentals of Digital Photography - Professional Photography

-- Nature and Landscape Photography

-- Photojournalism

-- Photoshop for Photographers